 Usui grinned, standing up.
-"Very well then.
-I'm afraid all the rooms are taken up by my faithful servants, so you'll have to stay in my rooms."
+"Very well, then.
+I'm afraid all the rooms are taken by my faithful servants, so you'll have to stay in my rooms."

 Was he trying to make her mad?
 Or just blush even more?
 Because it was working.
 On both accounts.
 "I-I'd rather stay in the dungeon!"

 "Are you sure?
 My bed is quite comfortable.
 It's a bit small, but I'm sure if we stuck close together—"

 "I said put me in the dungeon!"
 But she was blushing so bad even her toes were red and Usui laughed again.
 But it wasn't wicked this time.
 It sounded genuine, and that made Misaki blush even more.

 "Very well.
 You may stay in the dungeon if you wish."
 The Frost King snapped his fingers, and two soldiers flanked Misaki's shoulders.